parthasarathy27/parthasarathy27/README.md

 ## About Me

 Hey there!
-I'm Parthasarathy, a tech enthusiast with a passion for cloud technology, cybersecurity, and application development.
+I'm Parthasarathy G, a tech enthusiast with a passion for cloud technology, cybersecurity, and application development.
 Currently, I'm exploring the realms of Blockchain and actively seeking internship opportunities.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/parthasarathy-g)